 Afterwards, you need to rest and then consider ways of preventing these panic attacks in future.
 This is important to prevent you from becoming worried and anxious about having more panic attacks.

 There are two complementary approaches to preventing panic attacks – adjusting your lifestyle to reduce the number of triggers you experience, and getting help to prevent any triggers from developing into intense fear or anxiety.

 Lifestyle changes that reduce panic attack include regular exercise, regular breathing exercises, healthy meals and avoiding caffeine, nicotine and alcohol.

 Counselling or therapies such as CBT (cognitive behavioural therapy) help you identify and change any negative thought patterns that produce the panic attack.

 CBT is recognised as the most effective treatment for preventing panic attacks.
 There are online courses and self-help materials available for this, and some find this a good place to start.
 Many who suffer from panic attacks struggle with self-help material and benefit from a real person to speak with and provide incentives and feedback.

-Mynurva provides qualified counsellors who can help you to prevent future panic attacks.
-They will help you identify the thought patterns and triggers of your panic attacks and help you develop coping mechanisms to change any negative thought patterns before they develop into a panic attack.
+Mynurva counsellors will help you identify the thought patterns and triggers of your panic attacks and help you develop coping mechanisms to change any negative thought patterns before they develop into a panic attack.

-The recommendation for CBT is a course of 6 sessions as this gives a chance to put into practice what you have learnt with ongoing support.
-Mynurva provides a discounted package of 6 sessions of counselling but you are free to purchase as many or as few as you like.
-It is possible to start weekly and then reduce frequency once you feel more in control of your panic attacks.
+We recommend a course of 6 sessions as this gives you a chance to put into practice what you have learnt with ongoing support but you are free to purchase as many or as few as you like.

 Mynurva provides you with the ability to stop panic attacks.
 And we give you the confidence to do what you want to do and not be restricted through fear of having another panic attack.